Chameleon-Vision/chameleon-docs/docs/source/installation/pc-testing-setup.rst

 .. _pc-install:

-PC testing
+PC Testing
 ================

-JDK installation
+JDK Installation
 -----------------

-The program requires java JDK version 12 or newer
+The program requires JDK Version 12 or newer.

 How do you know that version are you running?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Run java -version in your command line,

-You should get a similar result
+Run ``java -version`` in your command line.
+You should see a similar result:

 .. image:: /images/installation/java-version.png